 - are under 25 and living permanently or indefinitely apart from your parents or guardians

-To receive Rent Assistance, you must also meet the residency requirements of your pension, allowance, or benefit.
+To receive Rent Assistance, you must also meet the residence requirements of your pension, allowance, or benefit.

 Rent Assistance is generally not payable if you:

 - have a tenancy agreement (lease) with a state or territory housing authority